AnushaG-P/Genetic-Testing/README.md

-# Genetic-Testing for Disorder Detection
+# Genetic Testing for Disorder Detection